yummysoup/file-progress/README.md

 # file-progress

-Show progress processing files on linux
+When processing files on linux, show overall progress.
+Useful when a utility does not report its own progress.

 # What it actually does